 In January 2005 Richmond Hill church united with the recently closed St Andrew's Church (formerly a Presbyterian church) across the square, to form Richmond Hill St Andrew's United Reformed Church on the Richmond Hill site.

 John Walker, an official Bournemouth Guide and local historian has provided details of a guided walk which takes just under two hours (at easy pace) around the town centre.
-Full details can be found on the web site:

 The guide includes all faiths and its aim is to cover the history of the development and building of all the town centre places of worship and any historical links between them.
 Details of notable events and famous people who have worshipped at the various locations will be included.